jhalliday/mashona/logwriting/README.md

 The user can select the write ordering semantics they require, trading weakened guarantees for greater performance.
 An append-only log traditionally provided strict write order as a consequence of an implementation detail:
-To minimise expensize HDD head seeks, writes were always strictly serial.
+To minimise expensive HDD head seeks, writes were always strictly serial.
 However, this is unnecessarily limiting to modern storage devices (e.g. SSD and pmem) which have considerable internal concurrency.

 Therefore, the log makes it possible to only reserve the required space with a sequential (mutexed) operation, then